Kawaba Ski Resort ['25-26]

 Recommended Gourmet

-Starting this season, Good Diner KAWABA will be accepting reservations for seats on busy days such as weekends and holidays.
-For details on how to make a reservation, please visit the official Kawaba Ski Resort website.
+Starting this season, reservations for seats at Good Diner KAWABA will be available on busy days such as weekends and holidays.
+For details on how to make a reservation, please check the Kawaba Ski Resort official website.

 Recommended hot springs